legumeinfo/datastore-specifications/PROTOCOLS/README.md

 to the annotation directory for the respective annotation collection.

 ## Create a pangene collection <a name="pangenes"/>
-The process of creating a pangene collection is handled by ds_souschef.pl.
-See instructions at [PROTOCOLS/README.md](/PROTOCOLS/README.md) and detailed notes at [PROTOCOLS/ds_souschef_prep_examples/Pangenes](/PROTOCOLS/ds_souschef_prep_examples/Pangenes).
+The process of creating a pangene collection is handled by ds\_souschef.pl.
+See instructions at [PROTOCOLS/ds_souschef_prep_examples/README.md](/PROTOCOLS/README.md) and detailed notes at [PROTOCOLS/ds_souschef_prep_examples/Pangenes](/PROTOCOLS/ds_souschef_prep_examples/Pangenes).